alibk95/CodingChallenges/README.md

 We are given two strings like "cinema" and "iceman" as inputs.
 Can you write a method isAnagram(str1, str2) that will return true or false depending on whether the strings are anagrams of each other?
+## 29- Majority
+Could you find the majority element?
+A majority is defined as "the greater part, or more than half, of the total.
+It is a subset of a set consisting of more than half of the set's elements."